 - 3.Save the changes by pressing the Save Changes button

 Requirements to operate:

-To perform a cross-chain swap:
+To perform a cross-chain swap or bridge:

 - 2.Connect your wallet.

 - 3.In the Transfer from field, select the network and the source token: the token that you have and that you would like to exchange (in our example, this's ETH on Arbitrum One):

 - 4.Enter an amount (0.005 ETH in our example)

 - 5.In the Transfer to field, select the network and the destination token (the token that you would like to get):In our example, we chose ETH on zkSync ERA as the destination token.
 Wait a bit to get swap details:If you get any messages or errors on this step and are not sure how to handle them, please see Common Issues and Solutions